Everything you need to know about acne vulgaris

 Is acne unhygienic?

-Acne is definitely not unhygienic.
 While skin bacteria does play a role in acne, this bacteria is found on everyone’s faces and is natural to our bodies.
 Having acne is not a sign that someone needs to bathe or shower more, or that they are ‘dirty’ or unclean in any way.

-The good news is that there are treatments available for acne.
+Yes, there are treatments available for acne.
 Even the most severe acne can be treated and managed.
 We believe it’s important to seek treatment for acne once you believe it’s becoming a problem.

 Will acne go away on its own?

-If your acne has an underlying cause—for example, a hormonal imbalance—a doctor may be able to diagnose and manage that as part of your acne treatment.
+If your acne has an underlying cause — for example, a hormonal imbalance — a doctor may be able to diagnose and manage that as part of your acne treatment.
 It’s important to know that leaving more severe cases of acne to heal on their own can cause scarring, which can damage the condition of your skin.

 Acne scars can be treated, but as with acne itself, the sooner you access treatment, the better.

-What's the best treatment for me?
+What's the best acne treatment for me?

-Because of this, there’s no one single acne treatment that works for everyone: a good acne treatment will be tailor-made just for you and your skin.
-This is why Software's doctors create formulas personalised for your skin type and concern.
+A good acne treatment will be tailor-made just for you and your skin.
+This is why Software's health practitioners create formulas personalised for your skin type and concern.

 What's the best treatment when a pimple pops up?